secretstartups/handbook/content/handbook/marketing/marketing-operations/marketo/_index.md

 To streamline prospecting with lead scoring, as of January 2024 Salesforce now displays a `lead score classification` on all `new` leads moving forward and all leads Marketing has tracked as `active` since Jan 2023.
 Leads that do not meet this criteria may not feature a classification, but eventually more leads _may_ have the field populated.
 The field can be found in the `Person Status` section of leads and and `Contact Detail` section of contacts.

 A `lead score classification` is a 2-character score/designation meant to classify the likelihood of a prospect leading into a closed-won opportunity - with the score being modeled after the lead's current `demographic` and `behavior` scores.
 A Marketo automation sets or changes the lead score classification a few minutes after two types of events: 1) when a lead is created 2) when a lead experiences a change in either their `demographic` or `behavior` scores.
 A visual representation of the scores and their definitions are pictured below in the `Lead Classification Matrix`.
+Lead that have their lead status set into `Ineligible` or `Disqualified` will have their `lead score classification` set to `Disqualified` or `Ineligible`.

 ![Lead Classification Matrix](/handbook/marketing/marketing-operations/marketo/lead_classification_matrix.png)